cloudyuga/e-cart/README.md

 Catalogue service is extracted from the monolith.
 It now runs as an individual service with MongoDB as its own database.
 It comunicates with the monolith through API calls.

+At this step, the monolith is left with just the Frontend, which will be extracted in the next branch.

 ![](images/Catalogue.jpeg?raw=true)

 # Steps to run the application